Safe Cars

 If you are looking to buy a second-hand car, the Used Car Safety Ratings (UCSR) can help you find the safest second-hand car in your budget.
 The UCSR are based on Australian and New Zealand crash data from 1987-2022.

-The overall star rating applied to each vehicle in the Used Car Safety Ratings consider three components of vehicle safety performance:
+The overall star rating applied to each vehicle in the Used Car Safety Ratings rate how well a car:

 Some 5-star used cars are highlighted as a Safer Pick if they score: